zebrunner/carina/docs/advanced/driver.md

 In Carina, WebDriver is initialized by method **getDriver()**.
 It will create a WebDriver named "default" with capabilities from _config.properties.
-Also with the help of this method could be launched several automation sessions with different capabilities and browser options.
+With a help of this method we also can launch several automation sessions with different capabilities and browser options

 Currently supported browsers by Carina: